 As we roll into the end of a semester of teaching, students and teachers alike are itching for a much-needed break from the past months.
 It’s time to breathe and reset our mind, body, and spirit by walking away from our day-to-day tasks and celebrating the season with friends and family.

-Before you close the door to your studio, I would like to encourage you to take a little time to reset your workspace so when you return, you can hit the ground running in a fresh environment.
+Before you close the door to your studio, I would like to encourage you to take a little time to reset your workspace so that when you return, you can hit the ground running in a fresh environment.

-At the end, I’ll even share a few ways I use “resetting” on a daily basis not just in my studio but in daily life tasks.
+At the end, I’ll even share a few ways I use “resetting” on a daily basis, not just in my studio but in daily life tasks.

 Tidy Up Your Teaching area